The Satanic Temple: Reception

-The Satanic Temple has received some criticism for their actions, most notably from religious organizations and figures.
-Many critics state that they believe that the Temple is not a serious organization and is instead meant to be a prank, form of satire, or elaborate trolling attempt.
-Greaves and Blackmore have both dismissed these claims, as Greaves stated in a 2013 interview with Vice that the Temple could be both satanic and satirical.
-Blackmore has also stated that people believe that they are only "trying to cause trouble for no reason except to just be shocking", but the Temple says they are "adding to the dialogue that's already there and asking for rights -- just like anyone else."
+Christian religious organizations have criticized many actions by the Satanic Temple.
+Critics accuse the Temple of being unserious: merely a prank, public satire, gaming the system, or elaborate trolling attempt.
+Greaves clarified in a 2013 interview that the Temple could be both satanic and satirical, and maintains that freedom of speech prevails regardless of political opinion regarding such criticism.
+Blackmore dismissed claims that the Temple was simply "trying to cause trouble for no reason except to just be shocking", instead she defended the Temple "adding to the dialogue that's already there and asking for rights—just like anyone else."